EoinDavey/Setanta-site/app/tut/action.md

 ### Important note

-It's important to note that when a `toradh`{.setanta} statement is reached, the execution of the function is stopped, and the result is returned immediately.
+It's [[important|tábhachtach]] to note that when a `toradh`{.setanta} statement is reached, the execution of the function is stopped, and the result is returned immediately.

 If we add `scríobh("Setanta is fun")`{.setanta} after the `toradh`{.setanta} statement in our `return_1` action, we can see that it will not be called: